Serious Youth Violence

 - Provide practical support and advice to participants on ways to reduce violence in their neighbourhoods.

 - Share how communities can link into their Violence Reduction Units and access local support and resources.

 - Explore the role young people can play in reducing violence in their neighbourhoods.

-The summit was co-produced and co-facilitated by Florence Onabanjo, Ahmed Mohammed and Javaun Bance, who are all Peer Outreach Workers at the Greater London Assembly (GLA).
+The summit was co-produced and co-facilitated by Florence, Ahmed Mohammad and Javaun Bance, who are all Peer Outreach Workers at the Greater London Assembly (GLA).

 There were vibrant discussions and a great amount of shared learning.
 This was particularly the case when discussing different scenarios and questions about how Big Local areas can have a role in helping to address these issues.